 2. In a double broiler over low heat, combine all of your oils and heat until just melted.
 Stir to combine well and set aside to cool to room temperature.
 It is very important to let it **completely** cool prior to mixing with the liquids.

 3. The cooled mixture of oils will form a thick gel.
+If it has not completely cooled, it will look thinner and will ruin the recipe!
+I speak from experience with a batch I ruined today.
 Using a rubber spatula, scrape them into a high powered blender.
 Replace the lid and turn the blender on high speed.

 4. Once the blender is running, begin to drizzle the liquid mixture into the covered pitcher’s lid window.